One-on-One with Medicx CEO Michael Weintraub

-We sat for a wide-ranging interview with Medicx founder, CEO and president Michael Weintraub to discuss his career experiences with health data monetization, the right time to bet on your talents, and life lessons he has learned from his commitment to fitness and a healthy lifestyle using high-intensity interval training (HIIT).
+We sat for a wide-ranging interview with Medicx CEO Michael Weintraub to discuss his career experiences with health data monetization, the right time to bet on your talents, and life lessons he has learned from his commitment to fitness and a healthy lifestyle using high-intensity interval training (HIIT).

 Q: You've worked in the life sciences industry in different capacities for nearly your entire career, about 37 years.
 What about the work has kept you engaged and coming back for more?

 Michael Weintraub: I've been in the healthcare and life sciences industry since 1982.
 Before that, I was a pharmacist.
 I discovered I had a passion for the data and for working with people in the industry to solve serious business problems.
 The data and the insights garnered from it opened everyone's eyes.

 Having worked around health data for so long and looking for ways to apply it–here at Medicx and at other companies in the past–became an ongoing challenge in my mind about how to leverage and monetize data assets.
 It started as a job and became a passion.

 Q: What inspired you to step out on your own to found Medicx in 2006?

 MW: I had been working for what’s now Symphony Health for 20 years, and I saw how my ideas were the impetus for a lot of growth in the company, and an enormous amount of revenue.
 There was so much money being spent on DTC media.
 And I saw very little investment in it by my company and our competitors.
 So, I saw a huge opportunity.

 I was turning 50 that year.
 I knew I had one shot left to do it on my own.
 It was time to make a bet on myself.
 The company where I had worked for the majority of my career had just been sold.
 I didn't love where they were taking it, and I didn't want to look back in another 15-20 years and wonder what I could have accomplished.

 Q: Looking back to those days, what is one insight you wish you had known about the business when you started the company?